bdaralan/PokemonApp/README.md

-# PokemoniOS App
+# PokemonApp (iOS)
-Pokemon iOS App: work with a rest API (pokeapi.co).
+## Pokemon iOS App:
+* Using a rest API from https://pokeapi.co/

+## Status:
+* Still in working progress.
+* Have not yet to set constrains.
+* Storyboard is set for iPhone 6s.

+## Disclaimer:
-Disclaimer: This is for practice and learning purposes.
-All contents, arts, and assets are belong to their respective owners.
+* This is for practice and learning purposes only.
+* All contents, arts, and assets are belong to their respective owners.
+* If you clone this, please give them credit.